danwflynn/reversi/README.txt

 IMPORTANT:
-The testing of this code base is split into two files that serve 2 different purposes.
+The testing of this code base is split into files that serve different purposes.
 ReversiModelTests is all the testing done alongside the development of the components of the reversi model.
+ReadOnlyReversiModelTests is for tests focusing on the ReadOnly version of the model.
+AIPlayerTests is for tests focusing on the nature of the AIPlayer of the game of Reversi.
-ExampleTests is a reversi model tutorial for whoever is reading this.
+ExampleTests is a reversi model tutorial for the reader's convenience.
 The setup for the ExampleTests class creates a reversi game model with radius 5 along with its text view.
 The tutorial starts with exceptions thrown by illegal constructor arguments, then it tests and demonstrates the starting conditions of the game.
 The next section is exceptions for moves that